chiefabel7/azure-compute-docs/articles/virtual-machines/disks-instant-access-snapshots.md

 - Attaching Ultra Disks and Premium SSD v2 across fault domains (using either a VM in an availability set or a Virtual Machine Scale Set) triggers the background data copy and prevents you from creating an instant access snapshot during the copy.
 - Ultra Disks and Premium SSD v2 that have active instant access snapshots can't be attached across fault domains
 - To use Instant Access with Ultra Disks, the snapshot must be created from a newly provisioned Ultra Disks.
-- You cannot create instant access snapshot from Azure Portal.
+- You cannot create instant access snapshot from Azure portal.
 - Differences between snapshots created using Instant Access cannot be retrieved.

 ### Regional availability